andornaut/gog/README.md

 `gog --help`

 ```
-NAME:
-   gog - Go Overlay Git

-USAGE:
-   gog command [options] [arguments...]

-DESCRIPTION:
 Link files to Git repositories

-COMMANDS:
-     repository  Manage repositories
+Usage:
+  gog [command]

+Available Commands:
   add         Add files or directories to a repository
-     remove      Remove files or directories from a repository
   apply       Create symbolic links from a repository's files to the root filesystem
   git         Run a git command in a repository
+  help        Help about any command
+  remove      Remove files or directories from a repository
+  repository  Manage repositories

+Flags:
+  -h, --help                help for gog
+  -r, --repository string   name of repository

+Use "gog [command] --help" for more information about a command.
 ```

 `gog repository --help`

 ```
-NAME:
-   gog repository - Manage repositories
+Manage repositories

-USAGE:
+Usage:
-   gog repository command [options] [arguments...]
+  gog repository [command]

-COMMANDS:
+Available Commands:
-     add          Add and initialize a git repository
+  add         Add a git repository
-     remove       Remove a repository
   get-default Print the name of the default repository
   list        Print the names of all repositories
+  remove      Remove a repository

+Flags:
+  -h, --help   help for repository

+Global Flags:
+  -r, --repository string   name of repository

+Use "gog repository [command] --help" for more information about a command.
 ```

 `gog add --help`

 ```
-NAME:
-   gog add - Add files or directories to a repository
+Add files or directories to a repository

-USAGE:
+Usage:
-   gog add [--repository NAME] <path> [paths...]
+  gog add [paths...]

-OPTIONS:
+Flags:
+  -h, --help   help for add

+Global Flags:
-   --repository NAME, -r NAME  NAME of the target repository
+  -r, --repository string   name of repository
 ```

 ### Notes